TamasBayer/JobsApplicationFollower/README.md

 ![](ReadmeImage/Jobs.png)

-The user can set the name of the employer, the position where he/she appleid, and the date of application.
+The user can set the name of the employer, the position where he/she applied, and the date of application.

 ![](ReadmeImage/Jobs2.png)